 Cost Per Conversion (CPC) – It’s the amount spent for every conversion you get.
 This is important because a lower CPC means a higher return on investment.

 Conversion Rate – You can get this by dividing the number of conversions from your ads by the number of ad clicks.
 It tells you how relevant your offer is to your target audience.
 The most relevant ad gets the highest conversion rate.

 Following – This refers to the total number of users who showed interest in your page.
 It shows you how well you stand in a particular social media channel as well as your overall growth.

-Engagement – A social media engagement refers to the amount of likes, comments, and shares that your post is receiving.
-Low engagement means that your post does not resonate well to your audience.
+Engagement – Social media engagement refers to the number of likes, comments, and shares that your post is receiving.
+Low engagement means that your post does not resonate well with your audience.
 On the other hand, high engagement can help grow your audience organically.

 Clickthrough Rate – This shows the percentage of users who clicked on a link in your post after seeing it.
-It is important because it tells you how much of your audience are driven to your website assets.
+It is important because it tells you how much of your audience is driven by your website assets.

 Bounce Rate – While traffic is important, the goal is to have visitors explore your website.
 In website analytics, bounce rate refers to the percentage of visitors who leave your website without continuing to other pages.

 Acquisition – Knowing your website traffic sources lets you determine how visitors are finding you.
 This can help you identify the keywords they are using in organic search as well as the referring sites that are giving you a good amount of traffic.